CheopsForTheEdge/cheops/README.md

 we know there is a causal link between `operationA` and `operationC`.
 A conflict is identified when two operations have a common ancestor but there is no path between the two.
-When that happens, it is resolved using the operations relationship matrix for a resource.
+When that happens, it is resolved using the operations resolution matrix for a resource.
 As an optimization, we realized that some operations are replacing the entire state of the resource: causally, it is not necessary to remember what happened before because it will be overwritten.
 Since the graph is cut every time a replace operation happens, it is enough to